 The Data Cooperative at the University of Arizona Libraries holds an annual data visualization challenge to highlight how UArizona students use visual displays of data to tell stories.
-The 2023 challenge is now open for submissions.
+The 2024 challenge is now open for submissions and the deadline for submissions is March 18, 2024.

 We value submissions that reflect the diverse perspectives and experiences of the University of Arizona student body.

 All entries must be original work and the submitter must have permission to use the data in this competition.
 Collaborative works are permitted, although awards will be made to the individual submitting the work.
 Individuals may submit a single entry.
-All entries must be made through the official submission mechanism (see below) by March 24, 2023.
+All entries must be made through the official submission mechanism (see below).

 Types of submissions: